Are you accepting PhD applications this year?

 I'm disappointed that I didn't receive an interview or admission offer.
 Do you have any advice for me?

-Dr. King does not advise non-MSU students about their doctoral applications, beyond the below.
+I do not advise non-Montclair State students about their doctoral applications, beyond the below.
 Such students are encouraged to avail themselves of advisors at their current institutions, and resources such as the American Psychology–Law Society Student Committee, and the references cited above.

-The funding offerings common to PhD programs in clinical psychology are appealing, but also notably increase competitiveness for admission.
+The funding offers common to PhD programs in clinical psychology are appealing, but also notably increase competitiveness for admission.

-In addition to potentially trying to increase their competitiveness for future admissions cycles, they might also seriously consider alternative training routes and allied disciplines.
+In addition to potentially trying to increase their competitiveness for future admissions cycles, applicants who received disappointing news might also seriously consider alternative training routes and allied disciplines.
 For example: